Lowest Mortgage Rate in Canada. Starting from 2.49%

 Canada's housing is down by over 5 million homes needed by 2030 (on top of annual construction).
 Our nation faces many challenges in its home-building pace, including labour shortages and rising home-building costs.

-Prefab home building can help make the start-to-finish home building process faster and more efficient — providing more places for Canadians to lay their heads, sooner, and prefab home builders would love nothing more than to help out.
+Prefab can make the build process faster and more efficient — putting more roofs over Canadian heads, sooner.
+And prefab home builders would love nothing more than to help out.

 There's no place like (a prefab) home — we can help.